Ikram-Shaikh/mycollege-demo/README.md

 # mycollege-demo
-this is demo project for apna college student
+this is demo project for mycollege student.
+Author - Shaikh Imran